sandhyab7/ponggame/README.md

 # ponggame
-A two player pong game written in python using pygane module
+A two player pong game written in python using pygame module